-Approximately eight acres of old-growth Cross Timbers forest sits on the property, primarily on and around the steeper slopes of the large hill.
-According to historical aerial research, the other 11 acres of the property were generally pasture or prairie prior to the early to mid 1080s, which or prairie prior to the early- to mid-1980s, which is consistent with property ownership changes at the time.
+Approximately 8 acres of old-growth Cross Timbers forest sits on the property, primarily on and around the steeper slopes of the large hill.
+According to historical aerial research, the other 11 acres of the property were generally pasture or prairie prior to the early- to mid-1980s, which is consistent with property ownership changes at the time.